aMurphy85/Milestone-Project-Tattoo-Shop/README.md

     - Responsive elements were used to achieve the consitent feel across all viewports.
     - All pages have been simulated on desktop, tablet and phone screen sizes to verify the responsiveness of the website.

-6. __Want to be able to connect to the studios social media sites to keep update to date with any recent news or deals.__
+6. __Want to be able to connect to the studio's social media sites to keep update to date with any recent news or deals.__
     - The footer contains links to the studios social media sites on Facebook and Instagram.
     - The links once clicked open the social media pages in a seperate window tab and are clearly indentified using the appropriate icons.